a-sit-plus/wallet-issuing-backend/README.md

   attribute-source:
     type: RANDOM
 ```

+Set `backend.credentials.one-credential-per-device-binding=true` if existing credentials for the same device binding should be revoked when a new credential is issued (e.g. as it is the case for PupilIds).

 Alternative configuration for the device binding authentication (validation of the ext. nonce provided by the Wallet App):